- PGP Keys

 unless I goofed).
 I'll add more to this page as I have time.

-Password Safe is a free Windows utility from Bruce Schneier and
+Password Safe is a free utility originally from Bruce Schneier and Counterpane Labs which

 allows you to keep your passwords securely encrypted on your computer.
 A

 single Safe Combination--just one thing to remember--unlocks them all.

 Check Password Safe's releases to find the newest version.

 - KeePass seems to be another good one, and it has many cross-platform variations to chose from.

 generator (written in Perl).
 It also creates unpronounceable names

 for aliens, for when you're writing SciFi and get stuck for a name... ;-)